 Annual price escalators.
 Some contracts include automatic price increases of 5 to 10 percent on renewal without requiring renegotiation, according to GenieAI.
 On a $2,000 per month contract, a 10 percent annual escalator compounds to a 61 percent cost increase over five years.
 Ask specifically whether the contract includes a price escalation clause and, if so, whether it is capped.

 Data portability rights.
 Your subscriber data, your viewing analytics, and your content metadata live inside the vendor's infrastructure.
 Confirm in writing that you can export all of it in a standard machine-readable format, CSV, JSON, or XML, at least once per contract term at no additional cost.
 If you ever need to move to a different platform, or if the vendor is acquired or shuts down, you need your data back in a usable form.
-Best practice guidance from SaaS legal advisory sources recommends this as a standard clause and it is worth negotiating into the agreement if it is not there already.
+The principle behind this mirrors the GDPR right to data portability, which entitles people to receive their data in a structured, machine-readable format.
+Negotiate the same right into your platform agreement if it is not already there.
+If you are leaving an existing vendor, our guide on how to migrate an OTT platform covers moving content, subscribers, and data without downtime.

 Can You Run a White-Label OTT Platform Without a Tech Team?